All Products

 import requests

-# Replace with the actual endpoint.
+# Replace with your actual endpoint.

 url = 'http://16********.cn-hangzhou.pai-eas.aliyuncs.com/api/predict/test/v1/chat/completions'